 But how to design a menu for the site based on SEO principles is a separate and very important issue.
 In fact, part of the design of a user-friendly menu also relates to concepts in the field of user experience design (UX) and user interface design (UI).
 But they also relate to SEO and the way Google views your website.

-In this article, we are going to study more about the site menu and give some tips to optimize site menu.
+In this article, we are going to study more about the site menu and give some tips to optimize the site menu.
 Stay tuned.

 Why do we need a site menu?

-Site menu is the best tool for users to surf within different sections of your site.
+The site menu is the best tool for users to surf within different sections of your site.
 If the site menu is missing, the user has to go to Google and search for your content, which is considered a negative point for SEO.

 Therefore, there should be a menu inside each site so that the user can easily go to different sections of the site, as well as search engines, to understand the site’s classification.